octabytes/blog/content/posts/keycloak/keycloack-cluster-with-elestio/index.md

 ---
 draft: true
-title: "Creating Keycloak cluster with Elestio"
+title: "Creating Keycloak cluster with OctaByte"
 date: "2024-06-14"
-description: "We will be creating a Keycloak cluster using Elestio.
-So, to get started head over to Elestio Dashboard and deploy and login into the Keycloak service to get started.
+description: "We will be creating a Keycloak cluster using OctaByte.
+So, to get started head over to OctaByte Dashboard and deploy and login into the Keycloak service to get started.

 Terraform Module for Keycloak Cluster

-A comprehensive Terraform module developed by Elestio significantly simplifies the process of deploying and scaling Keycloak"
+A comprehensive Terraform module developed by OctaByte significantly simplifies the process of deploying and scaling Keycloak"
 tags: []
 categories: [Identity and access management]
 cover:
   image: images/cover.png
-  caption: "Creating Keycloak cluster with Elestio"
+  caption: "Creating Keycloak cluster with OctaByte"
 ShowToc: true
 TocOpen: true
 ---

-We will be creating a [Keycloak](https://elest.io/open-source/keycloak?ref=blog.elest.io) cluster using Elestio.
-So, to get started head over to [Elestio Dashboard](https://elest.io/open-source/keycloak?ref=blog.elest.io) and deploy and login into the Keycloak service to get started.
+We will be creating a [Keycloak](https://octabyte.io/open-source/keycloak?ref=blog.octabyte.io) cluster using OctaByte.
+So, to get started head over to [OctaByte Dashboard](https://octabyte.io/open-source/keycloak?ref=blog.octabyte.io) and deploy and login into the Keycloak service to get started.

 ### Terraform Module for Keycloak Cluster

-A comprehensive Terraform module developed by Elestio significantly simplifies the process of deploying and scaling Keycloak clusters.
+A comprehensive Terraform module developed by OctaByte significantly simplifies the process of deploying and scaling Keycloak clusters.
 By leveraging this module, users can streamline their infrastructure setup, ensuring consistency and reliability in their Keycloak deployments.
 The module is designed to handle the complexities of scaling and maintaining a Keycloak cluster, making it an essential tool for developers and DevOps engineers looking to optimize their authentication and authorization workflows.

 #### Why Choose Keycloak?